1943 Virginia Cavaliers football team

 The 1943 Virginia Cavaliers football team represented the University of Virginia during the 1943 college football season.
 The Cavaliers were led by seventh-year head coach Frank Murray and played their home games at Scott Stadium in Charlottesville, Virginia.
 They competed as independents, finishing with a record of 3–4–1.

+In the final Litkenhous Ratings, Virginia ranked 107th among the nation's college and service teams with a rating of 64.2.